LYRIC PIANO STUDIO

 with these instruments.
 Then, having mastered the

-skill that was important to her at the time, she has not touched these instruments
+skill that was important to her at the time, she did not touch these instruments

 for the next six months.
 This is absolutely normal